Wigmore Hall: Benjamin Britten

 The Hall maintained a particularly fruitful relationship with Benjamin Britten, both as composer and performer.
 His Serenade for Tenor, Horn and Strings, the Second String Quartet, The Holy Sonnets of John Donne and Seven Sonnets of Michelangelo were premièred at the Hall, as were extracts from the opera Peter Grimes (ahead of its world première at the Sadler's Wells Theatre in June 1945).

 Wigmore Hall commemorated its association with Britten with a series of performances and events entitled 'Before Life and After' in November and December 2012.
 Those concerts featured artists such as Alice Coote, Ann Murray, Mark Padmore, Gerald Finley, Julius Drake, Malcolm Martineau, Martyn Brabbins, Nash Ensemble and the Takács Quartet, given to mark the beginning of a year-long international celebration of the 100th anniversary of Britten's birth.

-Wigmore Hall's 2019–20 season features a series focussing on Britten and his connections with the venue.
-Allan Clayton and James Baillieu commemorate the first performance of Seven Sonnets of Michelangelo, given by Britten and his partner, the tenor Peter Pears, on 23 September 1942, alongside a lineup of additional singers in further Britten works.
-Later in the season, Wigmore Hall will commemorate both Britten's birthday and the anniversary of his death.
+Wigmore Hall's 2019–20 season featured a series focusing on Britten and his connections with the venue.
+Allan Clayton and James Baillieu commemorated the first performance of Seven Sonnets of Michelangelo, given by Britten and his partner, the tenor Peter Pears, on 23 September 1942, alongside a lineup of additional singers in further Britten works.
+Later in the season, Wigmore Hall commemorated both Britten's birthday and the anniversary of his death.